-The CMRT unit value is determined semi-monthly, and the plans have the ability to redeem all or any portion of their investment in the CMRT at any time based on the most recent semi-monthly valuation.
+The CMRT unit value is determined semi-monthly, and prior to the 2018 restructuring the plans had the ability to redeem all or any portion of their investment in the CMRT at any time based on the most recent semi-monthly valuation.
 However, the plans do not have the right to individual assets held by the CMRT and the CMRT has the sole discretion in determining how to meet any redemption request.
-For purposes of our plan asset disclosure, we consider the investment in the CMRT as a Level 2 input because (i) the CMRT value is established semi-monthly and the plans have the right to redeem their investment in the CMRT, in part or in whole, at any time based on the most recent value and (ii) observable inputs from Level 1 or Level 2 (or assets not subject to classification in the fair value hierarchy) were used to value approximately 92% and 93% of the assets of the CMRT at December 31, 2016 and 2017, respectively, as noted below.
+For purposes of our plan asset disclosure, we consider the investment in the CMRT at December 31, 2017 as a Level 2 input because (i) the CMRT value is established semi-monthly and the plans have the right to redeem their investment in the CMRT, in part or in whole, at any time based on the most recent value and (ii) observable inputs from Level 1 or Level 2 (or assets not subject to classification in the fair value hierarchy) were used to value approximately 93% of the assets of the CMRT at December 31, 2017, as noted below.
 CMRT assets not subject to classification in the fair value hierarchy consist principally of certain investments measured at net asset value per share in accordance with ASC 820-10.
-The aggregate fair value of all of the CMRT assets, including funds of Contran and its other affiliates that also invest in the CMRT, and supplemental asset mix details of the CMRT are as follows:
+The aggregate fair value of all of the CMRT assets at December 31, 2017, including funds of Contran and its other affiliates that also invest in the CMRT, and supplemental asset mix details of the CMRT are as follows:

-December 31,

-2016

-(In millio ons)
+nber 31, 2017 n millions)

-CMRT asset value \$ 637.8 \$ 672.4
+CMRT asset value \$ 672.4

 CMRT assets comprised of:

-Assets not subject to fair value hierarchy 30% 31%
+Assets not subject to fair value hierarchy 31%

 Assets subject to fair value hierarchy:

 Level 1 54

-Level 2 8 8
+Level 2 8

-Level 3 8 7
+Level 3 7

-100% 100%
+100%

 CMRT asset mix:

-Domestic equities, principally publicly traded 31% 33%
+Domestic equities, principally publicly traded 33%

-International equities, principally publicly traded 22 25
+International equities, principally publicly traded 25

-Fixed income securities, principally publicly traded 36 31
+Fixed income securities, principally publicly traded 31

-Privately managed limited partnerships 5 4
+Privately managed limited partnerships 4

-Hedge funds 5 5
+Hedge funds 5

-Other, primarily cash 1 2
+Other, primarily cash 2

-100% 100%
+100%